-The SFI Standards Revision Task Groups determined that using a cooperative approach where appropriate could result in efficiencies and consistency of application for the certified organizations.
-As such, the new Forest Management and Fiber Sourcing Standards stipulate several requirements that could be effectively addressed through cooperative efforts involving SFI Implementation Committees.
-Examples include working cooperatively to address conservation of biological diversity, climate-smart forestry, forest research, improvement in logger training, outreach to landowners, and implementing a risk assessment for the avoidance of controversial sources.
+Using a cooperative approach where appropriate could result in efficiencies and consistency of application for the certified organizations.
+As such, the new Forest Management Standard stipulate several requirements that could be effectively addressed through cooperative efforts involving SFI Implementation Committees.
+Examples include working cooperatively to address conservation of biological diversity, climate-smart forestry, fire resilience and awareness, forest research, improvement in logger training, and outreach to landowners.